kodexlab/eleve/docs/index.rst

 ###################

 Welcome to ELeVE’s documentation.
-On this page, just after the table of content (of more detailed documenation), you will find getting start documentation (installation, basic usage, ...).
+After the table of content that follows, you will find a documentation to help you getting started (instillation, basic usage, ...).

 Contents
 ========